 How much are the Test Fees?

-ALL TESTS ARE $$$.
 With all tests, there is a fee to try the test.
-Test fees include a charge sent to Skate Canada and a $$$ administration fee.
-NOTE: Centralized Test fees & costs are determined by COS.
-The skater will be informed of the test fees & the due date when submitting the test and will be responsible for any additional fees charged to the club by COS.
+Test fees include a charge sent to Skate Canada and an administration fee.
+NOTE: Centralized Test fees & costs are determined by Skate Ontario.
+The skater will be informed of the test fees & the due date when submitting the test and will be responsible for any additional fees charged to the club by Skate Ontario.

 Test Fee Payment Policy: